-Usually a nurse will check your blood pressure to make sure it’s not too low or too higher before your doctor’s appointment.
-But you can also your readings manually at home.
-You can use an inflatable cuff similar to those used at your doctor’s office or a digital blood pressure monitor with automatic cuff inflation.
+You can use an inflatable cuff, similar to those used at your doctor’s office.
+Or you can use a digital blood pressure monitor with automatic cuff inflation.

 - Take your blood pressure in a quiet location when you’re calm and relaxed.

-- Don’t exercise or eat 30 minutes before measuring your blood pressure.
+- Don’t exercise, smoke, or drink caffeine for at least 30 minutes before measuring your blood pressure.

-Untreated and uncontrolled high blood pressure can damage your blood vessels and other organs, including your heart and brain.
+Untreated and uncontrolled high blood pressure can damage your blood vessels and other organs, including your heart, kidneys, eyes, and brain.